joonb14/GAZEL/README.md

 # MobiGaze
 This work is based on Google's ML kit Sample(2020, June Version)<br>
 https://github.com/googlesamples/mlkit/tree/master/android/vision-quickstart <br><br>
+inspired by: <a href="https://gazecapture.csail.mit.edu/">Eye Tracking for Everyone</a>
 Collaborators: <br>
 <a href="https://github.com/oleeyoung520?tab=repositories">oleeyoung520</a> Email: 2015147520@yonsei.ac.kr <br>
 <a href="https://github.com/Yeeun55">Yeeun55</a> Email: joyce9559@naver.com <br>
 <a href="https://github.com/yeokyeong46">yeokyeong46</a> Email: yeokyeong46@gmail.com <br>
 ### Before Cloning to Your Directory
-Now we are using lighter model ykmodel.tflite(14MB) so in case you want to use ResNet-18, 224x224x1 input size version, follow instructions below<br>
+Now we are using lighter model onlyeyes_model.tflite(17MB) so in case you want to use ResNet-18, 224x224x1 input size version, follow instructions below<br>
 This work requires <a href="https://git-lfs.github.com/"><b>git-lfs</b></a> so you must install it first. (jw_model.tflite file exceeds 100MB...)<br>
 After installing git-lfs, on the Directory you want to clone this work, <br>
 <pre><code>$ git lfs install